 While the simple truth is that sometimes there are simply no silver linings.

 Toxic positivity can cause emotional turmoil.
 It can result in feelings and emotions being bottled up.
-Problems ignored and feelings of others being dismissed.
+Problems are ignored and the feelings of others are dismissed.

 An indication of someone trying to initiate a bit of toxic positivity is when sentences are started with “look on the bright side…” or “just stay positive”.